victoriaziegler/CarCar/README.md

 ## Sales microservice

-Create a SalesPerson model with the properties name and employee number, a Customer model with the properties name, address, and phone number, and a SaleRecord model with the properties automobile ForeignKey using automobilevo, salesperson ForeignKey, customer ForeignKey, and price.
-I will need to create an Automobile VO model to link to the SalesRecord model with a is sold property so I can mark the auto as sold after a record has been created so it is not able to be sold again.
-The automobile ForeignKey properties are tied to the inventory microservice will require a poller.py file to be able to extract the data for use in the sales microservice.
+* Create a SalesPerson model with the properties name and employee number.
+This model will be used to create new sales people and assign them to Sales Records.
+* Create a Customer model with the properties name, address, and phone number.
+This model will be used to create new customers and assign them to Sales Records.
+* Create a SaleRecord model with the properties automobile ForeignKey using automobilevo (see below), salesperson ForeignKey, customer ForeignKey, and price.
+This model will use it's own properties and the properties of the other three models to create new Sales Records with automobiles, sales person, and customer associated with each Sale.
+* Create an Automobile VO model to link to the SalesRecord model with a "is sold" property so I can mark the auto as sold after a record has been created so it is not able to be sold again.
+* The automobile ForeignKey properties are tied to the inventory microservice and will require a poller.py file to be able to extract the data for use in the sales microservice.
+* Forms will be created via React to add a new customer, add a new sale record, and add a new sales person
+* Lists will be created via React to list all sale records and list all sale record's filtered by sales person.

 ## Running the program